 1.)
 Vehicle Maintenance

 Keeping headlights and taillights in order is one of the most overlooked maintenance steps.
-When driving in poor conditions, sometimes the ONLY visible thing are the headlights and taillights.
+When driving in poor conditions, sometimes the ONLY visible thing is the headlights and taillights.
 During the cold months of the year, keeping your lights in working order, and free of any debris like ice or snow is critical.
-Your lights not only keep you safe, but those around you as well.
+Your lights not only keep you safe but those around you as well.

 Another critical vehicle maintenance step to take is to make sure your tires are staying properly inflated, and the tread is still adequately present.
 A common and easy test to ensure your tire tread is still good is to take a quarter, and put it upside-down into a tread on your tire.
 George Washington’s hair should be somewhat or completely covered.
 If all his hair is visible, it is most likely time to get new tires.